 Mr. Praveer Sinha CEO and Managing Director

-Mr. Ashok S. Sethi COO and Executive Director
+Mr. Ashok S. Sethi COO & Executive Director (superannuated on 30th April2019)

 Mr. Ramesh N. Subramanyam Chief Financial Officer

 Codes of Conduct for Directors and Employees

 The Company has adopted a Code of Conduct for its Non-Executive Directors including acode of conduct for Independent Directors which suitably incorporates the duties ofIndependent Directors as laid down in the Act.
 The Company has also adopted the Tata Codeof Conduct for its employees including the Managing and Executive Directors.
 The abovecodes can be accessed on the Company's website athttps://www.tatapower.com/corporate/policies.aspx (alternatively scan the adjacent QRCode using a mobile device to read the policy on the Company website).

 In terms of the Listing Regulations all Directors and senior management personnel haveaffirmed compliance with their respective codes.
 The CEO & Managing Director has alsoconfirmed and certified the same which certification is provided at the end of the Reporton Corporate Governance.

 14. ANNUAL EVALUATION OF BOARD PERFORMANCE AND PERFORMANCE OF ITS COMMITTEES ANDINDIVIDUAL DIRECTORS

 The Board of Directors has carried out an annual evaluation of its own performanceBoard Committees and individual Directors pursuant to the provisions of the Act andListing Regulations.